Amber Alerts

 News managers should meet with the state or local agency charged with the responsibility of issuing Amber Alerts.
 Broadcasters should have an understanding of the criteria agencies will use and understand how and when Amber Alerts are issued in their area.

-News managers and producers should determine if their continued participation in broadcasting a particular Amber Alert is beneficial to the public.
-Evaluate whether continued coverage is necessary.
+News managers and producers should determine if their continued participation in broadcasting a particular Amber Alert is beneficial.